tesseract-blue/hachess/README.md

 For instance, you can write a Q-learning algorithm from scratch and train it, and then use the Q-table as a resource.
 You cannot, however, download a pre-trained Q-table.
 Likewise, you can explicitly program in, or create resources that encode/identify good moves (eg: forks, pins, etc), but you cannot download a pre-existing resources of forks, pins, and so on, and then use that.
 Essentially, your brain has to be a nexus which all chess related information passes through before being encoded in the agent.

 Obviously, the stockfish SimpleEngine class in the python-chess library would completely off limits.

+# Structure

+In the `hachess` directory there is: `hachess.py`, which contains the code such that agents can compete against one and other.

+There are three other sub-directories in hachess.
+The first is `agents` - this directory contains all code relating to the agents.

+The second is `resources` - this directory contains all files that may be required in order for an agent to run.

 # Time